-The best way to lower your risk of skin cancer is to protect your skin from the sun and ultraviolet (UV) light.
+The best way to lower your risk of skin changes is to protect your skin from the sun.
+This includes using sunscreen and other protective measures.

 Less expensive products that have the same ingredients work as well as expensive ones.

-All young children should be well-covered with clothing, sunglasses, and hats.
-Children should be kept out of the sun during peak sunlight periods.
+While in the sun, children should be well covered with clothing, sunglasses, and hats.
+Children should be kept out of the sun during peak sunlight hours.

-Do not use sunscreens on babies younger than 6 months without consulting a doctor.
+Do not use sunscreen on babies younger than 6 months without talking to your doctor or pediatrician first.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.